daniyal89/Home-Credit-Default-Risk/README.md

 # Introduction: Home Credit Default Risk

-This notebook is intended for those who are new to machine learning competitions or want a gentle introduction to the problem.
-I purposely avoid jumping into complicated models or joining together lots of data in order to show the basics of how to get started in machine learning!
-Any comments or suggestions are much appreciated.

 In this notebook, we will take an initial look at the Home Credit default risk machine learning competition currently hosted on Kaggle.
 The objective of this competition is to use historical loan application data to predict whether or not an applicant will be able to repay a loan.
 This is a standard supervised classification task: